My Quiet Kitchen

 2. Use a spoon to scoop it into the measuring cup, then level off the top with a knife or your finger.

-As mentioned in the post, I recommend using my cashew yogurt recipe (instant pot not required!).
+As mentioned above, I recommend using my cashew yogurt recipe (Instant Pot not required!).
 Simply reduce the amount of water called for by ½ cup (4 fluid ounces).
-This will produce a thicker cashew yogurt perfect for this cake.
-Store-bought plain yogurt such as Forager cashew-gurt should also work.
-If you plan to use a sweetened yogurt, reduce the sugar slightly.
+This will produce a thicker cashew yogurt perfect for this cake. *If you're not a fan of cashews, check out these two recipes: almond milk yogurt and tofu yogurt.

 Storage